 Two years later, the study’s final estimate came in at $258,000 to improve the Oak Beach Access Ramp.
 The county said there was no money for such a project, and a new funding source would have to be found.
 Yet in March of 2020, the Huron County Board of Commissioners worked with the Michigan Natural Resources Trust Fund to make some big improvements to Lighthouse County Park to the tune of a $300,000 grant.
 Clearly, there is funding available for Oak Beach if the county worked on a grant to apply for it.

 Remnants of the Boat Launch Remain Under Water and Sand

 High lake water and erosion have overtaken the boat launch area.
-Late in 2019, the metal grating, long sense buried and deteriorated, was removed.
-This grate assisted small trailers getting jet skis and small fishing boats into the water.
+Late in 2019, the metal grating, long since buried and deteriorated, was removed.
+This grate assisted small trailers in getting jet skis and small fishing boats into the water.
 Rock and boulders, placed to prevent erosion, have encroached on the launch area.
 Nature has taken over.